David Johnson (footballer, born 1951): 1972–73 season

-1973-74
+1973–74 season

-Ipswich in the 1973-74 UEFA Cup 1st round, won 1-0 at home and drew 0-0 in front of 80,000 fans away eliminating Real Madrid.
-In the 2nd round, visitors S.S.
-Lazio were 4–0 down in the 1st leg.
-Giancarlo Oddi's waist high challenge caused Johnson's stretchering off needing scrotal stitches.
+In the UEFA Cup first round, Ipswich won 1–0 at home and drew 0–0 in front of 80,000 fans away, eliminating Real Madrid.
+In the second round, visitors Lazio were 4–0 down in the first leg.
+Giancarlo Oddi's waist high challenge caused Johnson's stretchering off, needing scrotal stitches.
 Johnson consequently missed Ipswich's next three games.
-Johnson returned to the bench for the Rome 2nd leg.
-Pre-kickoff, Whymark was handed a commemorative trophy by a group of AS Roma fans for his 4 first leg goals against their arch rivals.
+Johnson returned to the bench for the second leg in Rome.
+Pre-kickoff, Trevor Whymark was handed a commemorative trophy by a group of Roma fans for his four first leg goals against their arch-rivals.
 That Roma provocation sparked Lazio ultras and players to an evening of violence.
 Johnson subbed on in the 83rd minute.
-Giorgio Chinaglia soon after scored his 3rd of the game to put the tie back in the balance, 4-1 on the night (5–4 on aggregate to Ipswich).
-Johnson's low left foot finish from just outside the box then settled the tie 6-4.
-"Believe me, it was not football, it was war,” Robson said afterwards.
+Giorgio Chinaglia soon after scored his third of the game to put the tie back in the balance, 4–1 on the night (5–4 on aggregate to Ipswich).
+Johnson's low left foot finish from just outside the box then settled the tie 6–4.
+"Believe me, it was not football, it was war."
+Robson said afterwards.

-Ipswich beat Frans Thijssen and FC Twente home (1-0) and away (2-1) in the third round.
+Ipswich beat Frans Thijssen and FC Twente home (1–0) and away (2–1) in the third round.
 Ipswich then lost the quarter-final to Locomotiv Leipzig 4–3 on penalties.
 Both legs were 1–0 home wins.
-Mick Mills was sent off in the 40th minute of the away 2nd leg with the score at 0-0.
+Mick Mills was sent off in the 40th minute of the away second leg with the score at 0–0.
 57,000 fans attended.
-Johnson was the 2nd of 3 Ipswich penalty takers in the shootout in East Germany who failed to convert.
+Johnson was the second of three Ipswich penalty takers in the shootout in East Germany who failed to convert.
 He scored 15 times in 54 games that season.
-His goals included league doubles at West Ham United) (3-3) and Chelsea (3-2 to Ipswich).
-He also scored again at Liverpool, this time losing 4-2 on 17 November.
-He equalised winning the 26 December league derby 2-1 at Norwich.
-Ipswich again finished 4th in the league qualifying for the UEFA Cup.
+His goals included league doubles at West Ham United) in a 3–3 draw and Chelsea in a 3–2 win.
+He also scored again at Liverpool, this time losing 4–2 on 17 November.
+He scored the equaliser in the 2–1 derby win at Norwich City on 26 December.
+Ipswich again finished fourth in the league, qualifying for the UEFA Cup.